Welcome to 2nd Grade!

-The MacMillan/McGraw-Hill reading series, Treasures, is used in class.
+The McGraw-Hill Core Knowledge Language Arts is used in class.
 Students write in journals several days per week, focusing on various topics.
 This fosters sentence structure and practice, while expressing their own thoughts.
 Different types of writing are covered, including letters, paragraphs, and stories, in which students apply the writing process: prewriting, drafting, revising, editing, and publishing.
 In Reading, students learn to focus on sequencing, drawing conclusions, cause & effect, making predictions, main idea & details, and reality vs. fantasy.

 The series, Math In Focus, highlights number sense, model drawing, and mental math, teaching the progression from the concrete to pictorial to abstract representations.
 Concepts covered include adding & subtracting numbers to 1,000, multiplication, division, measurement, mass, volume, money, fractions, time, graphs, lines & surfaces, shapes, and patterns.

 Students explore Science through The LabLearner program which incorporates vocabulary and a hands-on investigative approach.
 Each cell consists of investigations focused on a Pre-Lab, Lab, and Post-Lab format.